japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.md

 remove(store: StateStore, key: UnsafeRow): Unit
 ----

-NOTE: `remove` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.adoc#remove, StreamingAggregationStateManager Contract>> to remove a key from a state store.
+NOTE: `remove` is part of the <<spark-sql-streaming-StreamingAggregationStateManager.md#remove, StreamingAggregationStateManager Contract>> to remove a key from a state store.

 `remove`...FIXME